About Stuart P. Sondheimer, MD

 Corrective lenses have been the principle behind vision health for more than 400 years.
 When I received my medical degree from the University of Illinois in Chicago in 1979, glasses and contact lenses were the predominant means of bringing refractive focus to your eyes.
-I thought the state of vision health science was about as good as it would get in my time.
-Thankfully, I was wrong.
+I thought the state of vision health science was about as good as it would get.

-The technique of radial keratotomy (an early type of refractive surgery) proved we could correct a patient’s vision by surgically correcting the shape of the cornea.
-That said, it wasn’t ideal or precise enough to be the best option for most patients.
+The technique of radial keratotomy, an early type of refractive surgery, proved we could correct a patient’s vision by surgically correcting the shape of the cornea.
+That said, it wasn’t ideal.
 During my residency at the University of Wisconsin in Madison, laser eye surgery had shown promise, yet advances in laser technology that would make these techniques available to the public seemed decades away.

 In my early career as an ophthalmologist, I had the opportunity to practice refractive surgery at large medical providers including Desert Laser & Eye Institute, P.C.
 I successfully delivered new state-of-the-art refractive surgery techniques to thousands of patients.
 We were truly among the first in our field of practice.
 With the advent of LASIK surgery in 1997, we made corrective eye surgery a reliable and practical option for thousands more.

-A lot has changed in 15 years.
+A lot has changed.
 I’m back in Chicago as an eye surgeon in my own private practice, where I offer the breakthrough treatments that seemed to be impossible 30 years ago.
-This includes treatments like LASIK surgery, which has become an attainable, life-changing treatment, as well as cataract surgery.
+This includes treatments like LASIK surgery, which has become an attainable, life-changing treatment, as well as new breakthroughs in cataract surgery.

-I now have the privilege to spend real time with my patients, not only examining their vision health, but learning about their lives.
-That’s an integral part of practicing medicine.
-An emphasis on patient care allows us-the patient and eye doctor-to work as a team, designing a custom vision system built for your vision and your lifestyle.
+I now have the privilege to spend quality time with my patients improving their vision health.
+This is an integral part of practicing ophthalmic medicine.
+An emphasis on patient care allows us to work as a team, designing a custom vision system built for your vision and your lifestyle.
 I have guided thousands of patients in choosing and having treatments that have corrected their nearsightedness, farsightedness, astigmatism, and need for reading glasses.
-Anything less just wouldn’t fit.
-It is your vision, after all.

 In actuality, that cataract was an opportunity for him to have a treatment that allowed him to see clearly near and far without the need for corrective lenses, just as it has been for thousands of my previous patients.
-This is because we can often treat cataracts, presbyopia, and astigmatism, nearsightedness (myopia) or farsightedness (hyperopia) in a single eye surgery.
-It happens all the time.
+This is because we can often treat cataracts, presbyopia, and astigmatism, nearsightedness (myopia) or farsightedness (hyperopia) in single eye surgery.
+This happens frequently.
 A patient comes to my practice after losing one of their major sensory functions, assuming that maintenance is their only option, and they leave seeing better than they ever have.
 This is often a very pleasant surprise!